jnehring/llm_tools/README.md

 ```
 There is a Web user interface available to interact with llm.
-Start the HTTP API with any desired llm.
+Start the HTTP API with any desired llm using the --http_api parameter.
 This will also start the service of web interface.
 You can open web UI through your browser using local IP (127.0.0.1:5000).
 You can type in any text in the textbox that you want to sent to llm and press send.
 The result will be displayed in the lower white box.